How to be a bad tourist in Croatia

 If you want to play music when nobody else is around, go for it.
 But don’t play it on beaches, or group excursions, or boat trips with people you don’t know, or past midnight.
 That’s what headphones are for.

 You guys may be on vacation, but most of those who live here are not.
+Also, you can give a chance to local musicians and get well Croatian music taste.

 THEFT = BAD